Sharon Latchaw Hirsh, Ph.D.

 Born in Mt.
-Lebanon, Pennsylvania, a suburb of Pittsburgh, President Hirsh was raised in a home that strongly emphasized education; her late mother was a fourth grade teacher.
+Lebanon, Pennsylvania, a suburb of Pittsburgh, President Hirsh was raised in a home that strongly emphasized education - her late mother was a fourth grade teacher.
 Upon entering Rosemont College in 1966, President Hirsh knew she wanted to emulate her mother and made education the focus of her studies.
-After completing her undergraduate degree in History of Art and Studio Art, President Hirsh returned to her hometown where she continued her education at the University of Pittsburgh.
-She received her masters degree in the History of Art in 1971; three years later she completed her doctoral degree.
+After completing her undergraduate degree in the History of Art and Studio Art from Rosemont College, Dr. Hirsh returned to her hometown where she continued her education at the University of Pittsburgh.
+She received her master degree in the History of Art in 1971; three years later she completed her doctoral degree.
 That same year, she joined the faculty of Dickinson College.